gayeongpark/gayeongpark.github.io/_posts/2024-09-25-CLOUD-DATACENTER.md

 **Virtual Private Cloud (VPC) is a logically isolated network area hosted within a public cloud environment**.
 VPCs provide flexibility, scalability, and control compared to traditional hardware networks.

-VPCs are integral to IAC (Infrastructure as Code), where the deployment of resources is automated via scripts and orchestration.
-IAC enhances cloud architecture management by enabling scripted network configuration and resource deployment.
+VPCs are integral to IaC (Infrastructure as Code), where the deployment of resources is automated via scripts and orchestration.
+IaC enhances cloud architecture management by enabling scripted network configuration and resource deployment.

 ### VPC (Virtual Private Cloud) Components